frenchie4111/resume/src/Resume.md

 ::::: {.right-column}

  - Founding engineer, responsible for the a large portion of the design and implementation of the machine learning and software systems that power Dor.
- - Lead the design and implementation of an **automated data pipeline** that allows a small team of engineers to process millions of events and improve thousands of edge machine learning devices.
+ - Shipped a low power, neural net driven, device that runs on battery powered IoT devices to track customer foot traffic.
- - Designed and implemented a low power, neural net driven, **computer vision** algorithm that runs on battery powered IoT devices to track customer foot traffic
+ - Lead the design and implementation of the algorithm that runs the device and the automated data pipeline that allows a small team of engineers to process millions of events and improve thousands of edge machine learning devices.
- - Built a **fullstack** application that gathers data from thousands of foot traffic sensors in order to power the Dor application.
+ - Built a fullstack application that gathers data from thousands of foot traffic sensors in order to power the Dor application.
 Written in NodeJS, hosted on AWS, Docker

 :::::
 ::::